maximkwski/Sublight_Engines_Landing_Page/README.md

 You can open the web page locally by cloning the project with: "git clone git@github.com:maximkwski/Sublight_Engines_Landing_Page.git" or visit deployed web page: https://maximkwski.github.io/Sublight_Engines_Landing_Page/
-* the deployed version of a page does not render the correct font, it can be fixed by changing the path in css file:
+* if the deployed version of a page does not render the correct font, it can be fixed by changing the path in css file:

 src: url('../../Sublight_Engines_Landing_Page/fonts/Roboto-Bold.ttf')  format('truetype');